 This level will organize your test into topic areas and display for you how many questions from the topic area were asked and the percentage of those items you answered correctly.

-You will see three different tabs, one for each curriculum.
+You will see up to three different tabs, one for each curriculum, depending on the content on the test.
 This will allow you to determine which areas you might want to study up on, and which areas you're excelling in.

 In the example above I scored 0% on both questions asked of me from the topic area PR10 -Pathophysiology.
 With this information in hand, I can now begin studying specifically in that area.